 5. Start Building your Email List

 Whether you are blogging for time pass or growing your online business, you should start collecting email addresses from your potential readers.
 Put up a sign-up form on your blog (either on the sidebar or below posts) where readers can subscribe to your newsletters.
-Make it look attractive as keep it as simple as possible.
+Make it look attractive and keep it as simple as possible.
 By the way, don’t ever spam your subscribers by sending them nonsensical shit or junk filled with your affiliate links or advertisement banners.
 This will make them unsubscribe from your email newsletters right away!

 If you’re new to building email lists and campaigns, you should definitely read about AWeber – the number one email marketing platform for bloggers.
+Click here to get a free 30-days trial of AWeber email marketing platform (exclusive deal just for you).

 6. Make your Headlines Catchy

-No matter how much ever effort you put into creating your blog posts, people won’t open them until they find the headlines catchy.
+No matter how much effort you put into creating your blog posts, people won’t open them until they find the headlines catchy.
 So, it is your prime duty to make your headlines as catchy and crisp as possible – people should be inclined to click on it give it a read.
 Catchy headlines can also massively increase your click-through rates you can achieve from search engines result pages (SERPs).
 If headlines of your related posts are catchy, it will lead to an increased time the visitor spends on your blog, which greatly reduces your bounce rate.
 Lesser the bounce rate, the higher your posts will be ranked by search engines.
 Higher your posts rank on search engines, more will be the organic traffic to your blog.

 7. Build your Social Media Presence